DIVISION OF STUDENT SERVICES

-Visit Career Insider, a resource provided by career services in IRIS, to download the Vault Guide to Consulting.
+Visit Career Insider, a resource provided by the Center for Life Beyond Reed in IRIS, to download the Vault Guide to Consulting.

 Most firms have valuable information about what is involved on their web sites.
 Here is customized information for bachelor's degree candidates at McKinsey, for example.

 Search Reed’s alumni directory by employer name to find your own career advisers in the field.